Skip to content

 hasArmor: "and has_helmet,has_chestplate,has_leggings,has_boots"

-The armor condition requires the player to wear an armor that has been specified in the items section.
+Description: Whether the player is wearing the specified armor specified in the items section.

 Example